timescale/docs/self-hosted/configuration/configuration.md

 ## PostgreSQL configuration and tuning

-If you prefer to tune the settings yourself, or are curious about the suggestions that `timescaledb-tune` comes up with, we elaborate on them here.
-Additionally, `timescaledb-tune` does not cover all settings you may need to adjust; those are covered below.
+If you prefer to tune the settings yourself, or are curious about the suggestions that `timescaledb-tune` makes, then check these.
+However, `timescaledb-tune` does not cover all settings that you need to adjust.

 ### Memory settings